wealthkernel/api-documentation-guides/docs/sandbox/Sandbox-FAQ.md

 ## What is Sandbox?

-Sandbox is the name for our pre-production environment that you will likely use as part of your onboarding process.
-You will be given an API key and potentially access to Admin Portal.
+Sandbox is our pre-production environment that you will use as part of your onboarding process.

 ## How should I use it?